rook/rook/design/object-bucket/object-bucket.md

 ### Overview

-  Rook-Ceph has developed Custom Resource Definitions to support the dynamic provisioning of Ceph Object Stores and Ceph Object Store Users.
-This proposal introduces the next logical step of dynamic bucket provisioning with the addition of a CephObjectBucketClaim CRD.
+  Rook-Ceph has developed Custom Resource Definitions (CRDs) to support the dynamic provisioning of Ceph Object Stores and Ceph Object Store Users.
+This proposal introduces the next logical step: dynamic bucket provisioning with the addition of a CephObjectBucketClaim CRD.
 The intent is to round out the Rook-Ceph experience for Kubernetes users by providing a single control plane for the managing of Ceph Object components.

 ## Goals

-- Provide Rook-Ceph users the ability to dynamically provision object buckets via the Kubernetes API with a CephObjectBucketClaim Custom Resource Definition (CRD).
+- Provide Rook-Ceph users the ability to dynamically provision object buckets via the Kubernetes API with a CephObjectBucketClaim CRD.
+- Enable cluster admin control over bucket creation and object store access via the Kubernetes API.
 - Utilize a familiar and deterministic pattern when injecting bucket connection information into workload environments.

 ## Non-Goals